12 December 2024

 How do CLOs aim to mitigate risk?

 Typically, CLOs have covenants that require the manager to test the portfolio’s ability to cover its interest and principal payments monthly.
 Coverage tests are a vital mechanism to detect and correct collateral deterioration, which directly affects the allocation of cash flows.
-Among the many such tests, the most common are the interest coverage6 and over-collateralization7 tests.
+Among the many such tests, the most common are the interest coverage5 and overcollateralization6 tests.

-If the tests come up short, the manager must take cash flows from the lowest debt and equity-tranche holders and divert them to retire the loan tranches in order of seniority.
+If the tests come up short, the manager must take cash flows from the lowest debt and equity-tranche holders and divert them to retire CLO tranches in order of seniority.

 Coverage tests are one of several risk protections built into the CLO structure.
 Others include collateral concentration limits, borrower diversification, and borrower size requirements.